RubyRubenstahl/artikcloud-ProxyHub/README.md

 You can use the Proxy Hub repository in three ways:

 1. Use the Proxy Hub out of the box.
 After [setting up](#setup--installation), follow the [Demo](#demo) section to add and play with your nearby devices.
 The `/proxies` directory includes supported devices, listed below.
 2. Extend this Proxy Hub by adding a [new proxy](#add-a-new-proxy).
-The hub can then talk to more types of devices (not limited to the devices listed in `/proxies`).
+The hub can then communicate to more types of devices (not limited to the devices listed in `/proxies`).
 3. Use the code as an example to create your own proxy package that can be distributed to your end users.

 The following devices are discoverable by the Proxy Hub: